🏐 2026/27 Coaches

 Lauryn grew in her leadership during her time at the Kings University where she was team captain and was honoured to receive the Leadership Award for two consecutive years.
 She is known to be energetic, optimistic, positive and strives to create a space where everyone feels welcome.

 Throughout her years in volleyball, Lauryn has grown as a leader and coach through playing the game, coaching kids volleyball camps and reffing.
-She is super excited to start her journey with Park as she is looking forward to inspiring the next generation, lots of fun, sharing her knowledge and helping athletes develop their passion for the sport!
+She is super excited to continue her journey with Park as she is looking forward to inspiring the next generation, lots of fun, sharing her knowledge and helping athletes develop their passion for the sport!

 Brooke Risselada